TrueBlocks/trueblocks-core/docs/readmes/admin-daemon.md

 Notes:
   - To start API open terminal window and run chifra daemon.
   - See the API documentation (https://trueblocks.io/api) for more information.
+  - The 'serve' alias is deprecated and will be removed shortly.
 ```

 **Source code**: [`internal/daemon`](https://github.com/TrueBlocks/trueblocks-core/tree/master/src/apps/chifra/internal/daemon)